-The applicant's intent is that the proposed amendment be considered pursuant to the Agricultural Enclave provisions of the Florida Statutes.
+The applicant's intent is that the proposed amendment be considered pursuant to the procedural provisions of the Agricultural Enclave statute provisions of the Florida Statutes.
 These provisions, (1) establish criteria for properties to qualify as Agricultural Enclaves, and (2) establish procedures for land use amendments on Agricultural Enclaves.

 In order to qualify as an Agricultural Enclave, a given parcel must meet certain tests for location, agricultural use, ownership, surrounding land being either developed or committed to development, the provision for infrastructure or an alternative provider, and an ultimate size limitation.
 The specific criteria are found in s.
 163.3164(4), F.S.), and provided in Exhibit 7.
+Furthermore, this property was established as an Agricultural Enclave in 2008.